Financial Advisor Course

 Where you choose to work and what services you want to provide to clients will determine which certifications and licenses you need — one of the most important steps to becoming a financial advisor.
 Some of our most recent students have taken the Securities Industry Essentials exam and the Series 7 and 66 exams, among others.

-When you complete our 14 or 28-week program and pass the necessary tests, we guarantee a job.
+When you complete our program and pass the necessary tests, we guarantee a job.
 You will also enjoy a career that offers a flexible work schedule and the ability to build a financial practice that fits your interests and passions.

 What Will You Learn in Our Financial Advisor Courses?

-At the Financial Advisor Training Institute, a 501(c)3 public charity, our financial advisor classes cover three unique subjects each session over 14 or 28 weeks.
+At the Financial Advisor Training Institute, a 501(c)3 public charity, our financial advisor classes cover 4 Units, and 14 Chapters, each containing three unique subjects each session.
 That’s nearly 300 hours of industry-specific training from our expert financial educators.

 How to become a financial advisor will start with learning more about the financial services industry and our planning processes.
 From there, you can expect to take financial advisor classes in: